0x1776/morpheus/README.md

 # What can we acomplish by using ettercap filters?
-    morpheus ships with a collection of etter filters writen be me to acomplish various tasks: replacing images in webpage, replace text in webpages, inject payloads using html <form> tag and denial-of-service attack (drop,kill packets from source), this tool also gives you the ability to build/compile your etter filter from scratch and lunch it truth morpheus.
+    morpheus ships with a collection of etter filters writen be me to acomplish various tasks: replacing images in webpage, replace text in webpages, inject payloads using html <form> tag and denial-of-service attack (drop,kill packets from source), https/ssh downgrade attacks, also gives you the ability to build/compile your etter filter from scratch and lunch it truth morpheus.

 # Dependencies
     ettercap, zenity